ent/ent/doc/website/blog/2021-07-29-generate-a-fully-working-go-crud-http-api-with-ent.md

 ```

 We added two fields to our `Pet` entity: `name` and `age`.
 The `ent.Schema` just defines the fields of our entity.
 To
-generate runnable code from our schema, run:
+generate runnable code from our schema, run (and ignore the dependency issues for now):

 ```shell
 go generate ./...